 sudo apt-get install conky-manager

 The Conky-manager package is not available for Ubuntu 18.04.
 The good news is you can download and install it via a Debian package file.
 There’s another problem, and that is dependencies.
-Generally, if you use the gdebi command-line tool to install Debian packages, it takes care of any dependency issues on its own.
-But if you try to install Conky Manager using gdebi, you’ll get the error “Dependency is not satisfiable: realpath”
+If you use the gdebi command-line tool to install Debian packages, it takes care of dependency issues.
+However, if you try to install Conky Manager using gdebi, you’ll get the error “Dependency is not satisfiable: realpath”

 To get around this, you’ll need to install the realpath package.
-This is somewhat of an old useless package that was scraped from Ubuntu 18.04 but is something Conky is still using.
-Luckily, it isn’t that hard to install the realpath package from Ubuntu 17.10 which seems to do the trick.
-The download link below will take you to the official Ubuntu download page where you can simply pick a server to download from.
+This is somewhat of an old useless package that was scraped from Ubuntu 18.04 but Conky still uses it.
+Luckily, it is easy to install the realpath package from Ubuntu 17.10 which seems to do the trick.
+The download link below will take you to the official Ubuntu download page where you can pick a server to download from.

 Download realpath_8.26-3ubuntu4_all.deb